skypjack/entt/docs/md/entity.md

 ## Iterators

 A special mention is needed for the iterators returned by the views and the groups.
-Most of the time they meet the requirements of **random access iterators**, in all cases they meet at least the requirements of **forward iterators**.<br/>
+Most of the time they meet the requirements of random access iterators, in all cases they meet at least the requirements of forward iterators.<br/>
-In other terms, they are suitable for use with the **parallel algorithms** of the standard library.
+In other terms, they are suitable for use with the parallel algorithms of the standard library.
 If it's not clear, this is a great thing.

 As an example, this kind of iterators can be used in combination with `std::for_each` and `std::execution::par` to parallelize the visit and therefore